-Amazing Portrait Photo of Angel in Tennis Court
+Amazing Portrait Photo and Video in Tennis Court

 This amazing portrait photo is a collaboration project with my friend, Yudhi.
 He one of the emerging photographer in Bali.
 So I’d like to say thank you so much for him who has invited me into his project.

 Before you go, I want you to know that there’s a cinematic video at the end of the post.
 So don’t miss it.

 I took some candid photos around the tennis court before the model arrives.

 Her nickname is Angel.
 Being a friend with Yudhi for a long time.
 They’re meeting each other in one of his previous projects.